COMPUTER-BASED ENGLISH TEST (OOPT)

 Testing takes place at the HSRM Language Center, Kurt-Schumacher-Ring campus in Wiesbaden, Building C in the computer room/C1.08 on the ground floor.
 Please bring a photo ID with you (e.g. driver's license, passport, etc.) to the test.

-We ask that you sign up for only 1 test date; should a second test date be necessary (for WBS Master's applicants only!; M+DM applicants and semester abroad applicants amy take the test only once) after your first attempt, please contact the Language Center.
+We ask that you sign up for only 1 test date; should a second test date be necessary (for WBS Master's applicants only!; M+DM applicants and semester abroad applicants may take the test only once) after your first attempt, please contact the Language Center.
+HSRM students applying for a semester abroad may take the test once per semester.
 To register online for a test, please click on the following link:

 To check that your registration has been successful, click on this link (you will NOT receive a confirmation message from the Language Center!):